Spiritually connecting with nature seems to foster concern for environmental issues

 Ecospirituality promotes prosociality to nature across cultures.

 Billet, M. I. & Baimel.
-A. (in review).
+A. (in press).
 Ecospirituality predicts pro-environmental outcomes across cultures.
+Environment & Behavior.
 Preprint available: osf.io/preprints/psyarxiv/dtu7c

 Societal factors predict ecospirituality across cultures.